Halloween is over and the festive period is nearly on us. Organized shoppers may even already have a solid idea of what they're going to buy.

 There is nothing like a little advertising to bring in the masses — and their holiday shopping dollars.
 Your ad strategy should be digital of course, but a campaign with a scope that extends to the storefront and further outdoors has the potential to drive your message home.

-Think of it this way: A prospect comes across a local bus shelter with an ad showing your holiday shopping campaign.
+Think of it this way: A prospect comes across a local bus stop with an ad showing your holiday shopping campaign.
 Now, what do you think happens next?
 They do a search on their mobile device, of course.
 It is there that they find the same ad with the same creative on the bus board and instantly make the connection.

 In the mind of the consumer, this continuity is a sales driver because the breadth of the campaign is associated with credibility and brand awareness.